WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 ### Cones types simulation (S, L, M)

-In the previous section only the cone distribution was considered not their type: blue, green, red (S,M,L).
+In the previous section, only the cone distribution was considered, not their type: blue, green, red (S,M,L).
 The proportion of cones inside the retina change a lot between two persons except the blue cones that represent only 5% of them.
 For the simulation I choose 70% M-Type cones, 25% L-Type cones and 5% S-Type cones.

+For this simulation, the S,M and L types follow a random distribution, respecting the proportion 70%, 25% and 5%.
+There is a debate on whether or not the cones type distribution is random or not but here I decided to assume the randomness.

+For each simulated cone, only one color of the pixel will be used.
+Red for the L-type cone, Green for the M-type and blue for the S-Type.
+You can see a representation below:

 <center>
 <a href="" rel=""><img src="img/cone_map.png" alt="" /></a>